Welcome

 • Extrinsic aids are materials outside the statute used to clarify legislative intent in limited situations.

-• Main types include Hansard, dictionaries, commission reports, international treaties, and previous case law.
+• Main types include Hansard, dictionaries, commission reports, international treaties, previous case law, explanatory notes, academic writings, other statutes in pari materia, and the Interpretation Act 1978.

-• Hansard may only be used if the wording is ambiguous, obscure, or leads to absurdity, and the minister’s statements are clear.
+• Hansard may only be used if the wording is ambiguous, obscure, or leads to absurdity, and the minister’s statements are clear and directly address the ambiguity.

-• Dictionaries help determine ordinary meaning; commission reports and White Papers provide background and purpose.
+• Dictionaries help determine ordinary meaning; commission reports, White Papers, and explanatory notes provide background and purpose but are not determinative.

-• Courts use extrinsic aids only when internal aids and ordinary meaning do not resolve ambiguity or absurdity.
+• Courts use extrinsic aids only when internal aids and ordinary meaning do not resolve ambiguity or absurdity, and they must not use extrinsic materials to override clear statutory language.

 Key Terms and Concepts